Stonemason in Yorkshire

 Stonemasonry is one of the oldest types of construction, and skilled masons have been using stone to build walls, homes, public buildings, bridges, and statues for centuries.
-Although stonemasonry is still widely used, there is an increasing focus on conservation, and this means that stonemasonry repairs are often required.
-Several factors can damage stone surfaces, and it is essential to use methods that will not damage the stone or alter its appearance when undertaking stonework repairs.
-An experienced stonemason should always be consulted when stone restoration is required.
+Although stonemasonry is still widely used, there is an increasing focus on conservation, which means that stonemasonry repairs are often required.
 Stonewall repairs may be necessary due to cracked or loose stones, mortar joint deterioration, or water infiltration.
 To repair stone walls, the damaged stone must be removed and replaced with new stone that matches the existing stone in terms of colour, texture, and size.
 The replacement stone must then be adequately secured in place with lime mortar.

 When assessing the condition of a historic masonry building, several factors must be considered.
 First, it is essential to consider the structure’s age.
 A building several hundred years old is likely to show more signs of wear and tear than one only a few decades old.